wlouer/wlouer/README.md

 🎯 **My Current Skills:**
 - SQL
 - Python Data Analysis:
-   - Data Manipulation and Cleanup with Pandas, Numpy, stats
+   - Data Manipulation, Cleanup with Pandas, Numpy
-   - Data Visualization with Matplotlib, Seaborn and Plotly
+   - Data Visualization and Exploratory Data Analysis with scipy.stats, Matplotlib, Seaborn and Plotly
    - Machine Learning Algorithms using python such as Linear Regression, Decision Trees, Random Forest, XGBoost, for Classification and Regression